Term: Yearlong 2019–20, September 3–May 22

 *Required materials are not included in the purchase of the course.

-Claudia Jackson has a BS in biology education from the University of Central Oklahoma and is an experienced upper school science instructor.
-Claudia is also a very active member of her church, where she has taught religious education for over a decade, led a number of book studies for mothers, and participated in many bible studies herself.
-She enjoys helping her husband and their eleven children find beauty and joy in whatever endeavors may come their way.
+Claudia Jackson has a BS in biology education from the University of Central Oklahoma and is an experienced upper-school science instructor.
+Claudia is also a very active member of her church, where she has taught religious education for over a decade, led a number of book studies for mothers, and participated in many Bible studies herself.
+She enjoys helping her husband and their twelve children find beauty and joy in whatever endeavors may come their way. firstname.lastname@example.org

 - Visit zoom.us/download.